reactive/data-client/docs/introduction.md

 const todoUpdate = new Endpoint(fetchTodoUpdate, { sideEffect: true });
 ```

 </LanguageTabs>

 </details>

 Instead of just calling the `todoUpdate` endpoint with our data, we want to ensure
-**all** colocated usages of the todo being edited are updated.
+**all** co-located usages of the todo being edited are updated.
 This avoid both the complexity and performance
 problems of attempting to cascade endpoint refreshes.

 [useFetcher](./api/useFetcher.md) enhances our function, integrating the Rest Hooks store.